trinidadb/ElasticSearch-IR/README.md

 - the associated relevance judgments

 The documents and queries are provided in XML files (`efe01.xml` to `efe10.xml` and `topics.xml`).
 Relevance judgments are in TREC format, located in `qrels.txt`.
 These files should ideally be in the `files` directory; however, due to privacy and compliance restrictions, they cannot be publicly shared.

+### Evaluation of Results

+The `trec_eval.exe` tool is used to evaluate the retrieval results. `trec_eval` is the standard tool used by the TREC community for evaluating ad-hoc retrieval runs, given a results file and a standard set of judged results.

 """